flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ![The Wii System Menu in vWii Mode.
 Not much difference except for three new channels installed (related to the Wii U) and others removed.
 Take a look at the thin letterboxing produced by the video encoder trying to fit the original 480p image in a 720p/1080p signal.](screenshots/vwii/system.jpg)

 vWii mode doesn't necessarily require a TV to use.
 If the user chose to activate the GamePad, this will work as a display, sensor bar and 'classic controller' (an optional accessory during the Wii days).
+The last function, however, is only available for Wii games purchased from the eShop (part of the Virtual Console catalogue).

 ![vWii mode with GamePad enabled, notice how my camera captured the two infrared lights being emitted by the GamePad.](photos/gamepad_vwii.jpg)